-On May 17, 2019, The U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) issued a trade release requesting information on a possible update to the standard for Control of Hazardous Energy, also known as the Lockout/Tagout or LOTO.
+On May 17, 2019, The U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) issued a trade release requesting information on a possible update to the standard for Control of Hazardous Energy.
 OSHA is seeking input regarding the use of control circuit-type devices to isolate energy, as well as new technologies such as robotics.

 OSHA is reviewing whether to initiate rulemaking to revise its control of hazardous energy standard for general industry.
 The goal with this Request for Information (RFI) is to obtain public comment and input on the modernization of the control of hazardous energy standard without compromising worker safety.